skasiri/gift-i-card/readme.txt

 * Enhanced user experience with better language support

 == Upgrade Notice ==
+= 1.2.3 =
+This version introduces batch processing for product synchronization, significantly improving performance for stores with large product catalogs.
+The system now processes products in configurable batches, preventing timeouts and memory issues.
+Upgrade recommended for stores with 50+ products.

 = 1.2.2 =
 This version fixes an important issue where orders manually created by administrators were not being processed correctly, ensuring proper order handling for all order creation methods.